Sahil2055/Student_Score_Predictor/README.md

 **Welcome to the Student Score Predictor project!
 This repository contains a complete data analysis project that builds a machine learning model to predict student exam scores based on their study habits.
 It also includes a fun, interactive web app to see the model in action.**

----

 ## 📜 Project Overview

-I created this project to see how study habits really impact academic success.
-I used a student performance dataset to uncover insights and build a predictive model that forecasts exam scores based on behavior.
-The main goal was to create a simple yet effective tool that can estimate a student's final exam score based on their daily study hours and class attendance percentage.
+Have you ever wondered how much study time **really** affects exam results?
+This project dives into that question!
+We use a student performance dataset to uncover insights and build a predictive model to forecast academic success based on student behavior.

 ---